blucardin/SCIE001Math/main.typ

 where $P_"in"$ and $P_"out"$ denote the power corresponding to, respectively, energy flowing in from the Sun and energy flowing out as the Earth's thermal radiation.

 + #underline[*Your task:*] Derive the EBM given above and verify that the units on both sides of the equation agree.
-Use the following thermodynamics identities (here $Delta T$ and $Delta E$ are changes in temperature and energy over an interval in time ∆t):
+Use the following thermodynamics identities (here $Delta T$ and $Delta E$ are changes in temperature and energy over an interval in time $Delta t$):

   $
     q = C Delta T \